What does the Bible

 Question: What does the Bible say about cremation?

 Answer: Before we see what the Bible says about this topic, let us first get a dictionary definition.
 Cremation is the act of reducing a dead body to ashes or consuming it with fire.
 God's word does not have anything directly to say about the issue and, in general, on how to handle a dead body.
-God's word, however, does give some examples of the burning of dead bodies.
-At the very least, there certainly does not seem to be any text that condemn the practice.
+It does, however, does give some examples of the burning of dead bodies.
+At the very least, there certainly does not seem to be any text that directly condemns the practice.